kamepong/ACVAE-VC/README.md

 This repository provides an official PyTorch implementation for [ACVAE-VC](http://www.kecl.ntt.co.jp/people/kameoka.hirokazu/Demos/acvae-vc3/index.html).

 ACVAE-VC is a non-parallel many-to-many voice conversion (VC) method using an auxiliary classifier variational autoencoder (ACVAE).
-The current version performs VC by first modifying the mel-spectrogram of input speech, and then generating a waveform using a speaker-independent neural vocoder (HifiGAN or Parallel WaveGAN) from the modified spectrogram.
+The current version performs VC by first modifying the mel-spectrogram of input speech, and then generating a waveform using a speaker-independent neural vocoder (HiFi-GAN or Parallel WaveGAN) from the modified spectrogram.

 Audio samples are available [here](http://www.kecl.ntt.co.jp/people/kameoka.hirokazu/Demos/acvae-vc3/index.html).